Skip to main content

 3. Authentication Flow

-Always include instructions to ensure OAuth2 authentication is implemented securely.
+Always include instructions to ensure API key authentication is implemented securely.
 The key?
 Never expose credentials in frontend code.
 The figure below shows the flow for a properly authenticated Gloo AI API call.
 Authenticated Gloo AI API flow Every prompt you create must include instructions to ensure this, for example:

 4. API Interaction Details